Aerospace engineering example: rocket launch.

 At Michigan Tech, there is no shortage of opportunities for pursuing aerospace engineering.
 Our students are regularly hired by and contracted to work on real aerospace projects for big names in aviation, including NASA, the US Department of Defense, GE Aviation Systems, and more.
 Learn more about aerospace engineering at Michigan Tech.

 Our programs are designed for what the aerospace industry needs.
-Choose a major (like mechanical engineering or electrical engineering, for example) and add an aerospace minor.
+Choose the aerospace engineering major, or explore your options by layering a mechanical engineering or electrical engineering major, for example, with our aerospace minor.
 Then, get involved in real aerospace projects through the Aerospace Enterprise, a Senior Design project, or Air Force ROTC—all while working in state-of-the-art labs.
 The sky's the limit.

 Degree Programs